Teyras/MT/text/chapters/240_scheduling_evaluation.md

-The delays between jobs are sampled from an exponential distribution with a mean that varies with the workload types (although 100ms is a common value), which is a common assumption when modelling queueing scenarios.
+The delays between jobs are sampled from an exponential distribution with a mean that varies with the workload types (although 100ms is a common value), which is a common assumption when modelling queuing scenarios.
 For some workloads, the mean delay was used to adjust the intensity of incoming jobs and thus help realize the scenario tested by the workload (e.g., fully saturating a particular group of workers).